It’s winter, in Australia’s southern states at least, and cold and flu season is here.

 Which means many of us will notice respiratory viruses spreading among family, friends and colleagues – and will cross our fingers we don’t catch them.

-This year, the flu season is unlikely to be as severe as 2017 which saw nearly 1100 deaths from influenza.
+This year’s flu season is tipped to be less severe than 2017’s horror outbreak, in which there were nearly 1100 deaths from influenza in Australia.

-The European Centre for Disease and Prevention and Control says having the vaccination reduces the risk of getting the virus by 60 per cent.
+However, the federal government is still urging people (anyone over the age of six months) to get vaccinated against the flu.
+The European Centre for Disease and Prevention and Control says vaccination reduces the risk of getting the flu by 60 per cent.

 Is it possible to have the flu and a cold at the same time?